PlaceOS/docs/how-to/panel-login.md

 ### Escaping Characters

-If there are additional query params in the URL after # then they will need to be [URL encoded](https://www.urlencoder.org/).
+If there are additional query parameters in the URL after # then they will need to be [URL encoded](https://www.urlencoder.org/).

 This is common where you need to enable the interface to go directly a specific zone or system for kiosk interfaces.